-Given that FF had 350 non-binding, fully refundable pre-orders as of December 16, 2022 and, based on current projections, vehicle deliveries are not expected in 2022, no revenue is expected in 2022.
+Given that FF had 369 pre-orders as of November 17, 2022 and, based on current projections, vehicle deliveries are not expected in 2022, no revenue is expected in 2022.
 In addition to the risk that FF's assumptions and analyses may prove incorrect, the projections may underestimate the professional fees and other costs to be incurred related to the pursuit of various financing options currently being considered and ongoing legal risks.
 FF may seek to raise additional capital in 2022 to supplement its cash on hand to fund operations through the end of 2022 and, according to FF management's projections, FF will be required to seek additional capital to fund operations beyond 2022.

 From August 14, 2022 through September 25, 2022, the Company obtained commitments from several investors totaling \$132.0 million in new convertible note financing and in committed forced warrant exercise proceeds, subject to certain conditions.
-A total of \$86.2 million under these commitments has been funded to date (\$74.2 million net of original discount and transaction costs), and \$10.0 million is expected to be received by the end of 2022, subject to the satisfaction of certain conditions.
-Of the remaining balance of \$35.8 million, an amount of \$20.0 million is committed and contingent upon delivery of the FF 91 to the first batch of bona fide customers, and an amount of \$15.8 million represents the proceeds from the exercise of certain warrants that the Company can force the conversion of upon meeting certain conditions.
+A total of \$73.7 million under these commitments has been funded to date (\$62.9 million net of original discount and transaction costs), and \$20.0 million is expected to be received by the end of 2022, subject to the satisfaction of certain conditions.
+Of the remaining balance of \$38.3 million, an amount of \$20.0 million is committed and contingent upon the launch of the FF 91 and an amount of \$18.3 million represents the proceeds from the exercise of certain warrants that the Company can force the conversion of upon meeting certain conditions.

 The Company is continuing financing discussions with multiple parties, but has experienced delays in securing additional funding commitments relative to its business plan included in the Form 8-K filed on July 25, 2022, which have exacerbated the supply chain pressures on FF's business.
 There can be no assurance that FF will be able to successfully obtain additional incremental convertible senior secured note purchasers under the SPA or other debt or equity financing in a timely manner or on acceptable terms, if at all.
 In particular, FF is currently conducting due diligence on potential financing sources.
 This process has been time consuming and may result in FF not being able to consummate any financing from these or other financing sources on a timely basis or at all.
 There can also be no assurance that we will be able to satisfy the closing conditions under our financing agreements.
-If we are unable to raise sufficient additional funds in the near term, we may be required to further delay our production and delivery plans for the FF 91, reduce headcount, liquidate our assets, file for bankruptcy, reorganize, merge with another entity, and/or cease operations.
+If we are unable to raise sufficient additional funds in the near term, we may be required to further delay our launch plans for the FF 91, reduce headcount, liquidate our assets, file for bankruptcy, reorganize, merge with another entity, and/or cease operations.